-1. damei - means of communication, such as radio, television, newspapers, and magazines that reach or influence people widely 2. hurbroce - is a magazine or booklet with pictures, that gives you information about a product or service 3. devrsiaet - to give information to the public about a product or service

-- 4. rospegsr development - 5. atelefis generally small pieces of paper containing information about a particular subject
+- 1. d a m e i the means of communication, as radio and television, newspapers, and magazines that reach or influence people widely. - 2. h u r b r o c e is a magazine or booklet with pictures that gives you information about a product or service - 3. devrsiaet to give information to the public about - 4. rospegsr-development - 5. a t e l e f l s a little book or a piece of paper containing information about a particular subject

 - A: Have you talked with the manager about the project ? - B: Yes.
-I've already updated him about it and shown him the brochures that we are going to give to our clients. - A: Does he have any questions? - B: He doesn't have any questions so far.
+I've already updated him about it and showed him the brochures that we are going to give to our clients. - A: Does he have any questions? - B: He doesn't have any questions so far.
 He was impressed with the brochure. - A: I'm happy to hear that!
-By the way, I added 300 leaflets and assigned someone to distribute them in the malls and in places where we can get potential clients. - B: I think that's a good idea and if we still have enough budget we can make use of the electronic media too.
+By the way, I added 300 leaflets and assigned someone to distribute them in the malls and in places where we can get possible clients. - B: I think that's a good idea and if we still have enough budget we can make use of the electronic media too.

-- 1. Has speaker B spoken to the manager about the project? - 2.
-What did he inform the manager of? - 3.
+- 1. Has speaker B informed the manager about the project? - 2.
+What has speaker B done? - 3.
 What has speaker A done for the project? - 4.
 Do you think electronic media is helpful in advertising business?